sulu-cmf/sulu-docs/bundles/media/imagine-adapter.rst

 .. note::

     You may require to install on your operation system ``libjpeg-dev``, ``libpng-dev``, ``libwebp-dev``, ``libavif-dev``, ... or other libraries to support the range of image mime types you want to support.
+Linux distributions like Alpine may are not shipping them in the base image.

 GD
 --